 Since the reason why do I clench my teeth is stress, I may consult my dentist or doctor about possible choices to eliminate my stress.
 Going to stress counseling, consulting a physical therapist, taking medicines for body relaxants, and starting a physical exercise program are just some of the possible choices that I can consider.

 If the cause of clenching teeth is a sleeping disorder, treating the disorder may eliminate or decrease the clenching habit.

 - Cut back or avoid drinks and foods that may have caffeine like chocolate, coffee, and colas.

 - Avert from alcohol.
 Clenching tends to aggravate after consumption of alcohol.

 - Do not chew on pens or pencils or other things besides foods.
-Avert also from chewing gums as it allows muscle jaws to get used of clenching.
+Avert also from chewing gums as it allows muscle jaws to get used to clenching.

 - Relax your muscle jaws before bedtime by putting on a warm cloth on your cheek.